bucs110a0spring22/ch-5-lab-cmaier13/README.md

 _Replace anything surrounded by the `< >` symbols._

 ## SUMMARY:
- < Provide a short description of your program's functionality.
-No more than a couple sentences. >
+ Made a program that plays a game of darts.
+Part A draws a dartboard and throws testing darts.
+Part B plays a game of darts between 2 players and keeps track of the score.
+It is also announces the score of the game and who won.
+Part C of the game runs a Monte Carlo simulation and prints the estimation of pi based on the amount of darts thrown and the amount of darts that landed on the dartboard.

 ## GRACE DAYS
-Grace days used for this assignment: < # >
+Grace days used for this assignment: 1

-Grace days remaining: < # >/5
+Grace days remaining: 4/5

 ## KNOWN BUGS AND INCOMPLETE PARTS:
- < What parts of the project you were not able to complete >
+ None.

 ## REFERENCES:
- < List any outside resources used >
+ None.

 ## MISCELLANEOUS COMMENTS:
- < Anything you would like the grader to know >
+ None.